BrooklinJazz/idomatic-redux/README.md

 this will allow the todos to be saved without the UI state for visibilityFilter to be persisted.

 Currenty there is a bug in the code where if you add a todo then refresh, the local constant nextTodoId that defines the id of an added todo resets back to 0. this causes a same key error. so new todos won't display until nextTodoId is greater than the number of todos persisted.
-To fix this we're going to use node-uuid
+To fix this you're going to use node-uuid
 ```
 npm install --save node-uuid
 ```

-We're going to use node-uuid to replace the nextTodoId constant in actions/index.js.
+you're going to use node-uuid to replace the nextTodoId constant in actions/index.js.

-The v4 function in the node-uuid package generates a random and unique string so that each todo has a unique id. the commented lines are what we had there before.
+The v4 function in the node-uuid package generates a random and unique string so that each todo has a unique id. the commented lines are what you had there before.
 ```js
 // actions/index.js
 // let nextTodoId = 0;